julrog/nn_vis/README.md

 ## Used System

 * Windows 10
-* NVIDIA GeForce GTX 1660 SUPER
+* NVIDIA GeForce RTX 3080
 * AMD Ryzen 7 3700X

 ### Notes
-* **Processing Times** - Pocessing of a fully connected neural network with following nodes per layer: 784, 81, 49, 10 takes 12 minutes.
+* **Processing Times** - Pocessing of a fully connected neural network with following nodes per layer: 784, 81, 49, 10 takes 3-4 minutes.
 So the one-time calculations are not in real-time.
-* **Python Version** - Tested on 3.7 and 3.8
+* **Python Version** - Tested on 3.9 (3.7 and 3.8 was tested with older python dependencies)
 * **Dependencies** - check `requirements.txt`

 ## Other Visualizations